-Course Evaluation: Students will be evaluated through:
+Course Evaluation: Students will be evaluated through :

-- (1) laboratory activities maximum 350 points (maximum 25 points each lab); - (2) Exam One on lecture materials and lab notes maximum 100 points; - (3) \boldsymbol{Exam} \boldsymbol{Two} on student presentations and lab notes maximum 100 points - (4) selected topic and references (11 total 10 real science and 1 false science) for Assignments 1 4.
-Submitted to MU Online as a Word Document. maximum 50 points; - (5) Assignment I design an experiment scientific lab report related to the chosen topic.
+- (1) Attendance and participation in class (lecture) maximum 90 points (maximum 3 points per class); - (2) Laboratory activities maximum 280 points (maximum 20 points each lab);

+(3) Exam One on lecture materials and lab notes maximum 100 points;

+(4) Exam Two on lecture materials, student presentations and lab notes maximum 100 points

+(5) selected topic and references (11 total - 10 real science and 1 false science) for Assignments 1 - 4.
+Submitted to MU Online as a Word Document. maximum 30 points;

+(6) Assignment I - design an experiment - scientific lab report related to the chosen topic.
 Students will make observations, develop hypotheses, design experiments, collect data and draw conclusions.
 Submitted as a Word document to MU Online. maximum 100 points;

-- (6) Assignment II comparative critique of two papers(studies) related to the chosen topic one chosen as an example of science and the other as an example of pseudo (false) science.
-Minimum 3 pages, double spaced, submitted as a Word document to MU Online. maximum 100 points; - (7) Assignment III written synthesis (report) based on 3 or more references emphasizing scientific findings and the strength of those findings related to the chosen topic.
-Minimum 3 pages, double spaced, submitted as a Word document to MU Online. maximum 100 points; - (8) Assignment IV oral presentation summarizing scientific research related to the chosen topic based on a minimum of 3 additional scientific references.
+(7) Assignment II - comparative critique of two papers(studies) related to the chosen topic - one chosen as an example of science and the other as an example of pseudo (false) science.
+Minimum 3 pages, double spaced, submitted as a Word document to MU Online. maximum 100 points;

+(8) Assignment III - written synthesis (report) based on 3 or more references emphasizing scientific findings and the strength of those findings related to the chosen topic.
+Minimum 3 pages, double spaced, submitted as a Word document to MU Online. maximum 100 points;

+(9) Assignment IV - oral presentation summarizing scientific research related to the chosen topic based on a minimum of 3 additional scientific references.
 Minimum 10 minutes, submitted as Power Point to MU Online. maximum 100 points;